 Rocco drinking tampon tea in Anatomy of Hell

-"TIFU [Today I Fucked Up] by letting my boyfriend finger me" is a deeply scarring reddit story that was flying around Twitter all of yesterday, putting everyone off their lunch and vaginas in the process.
-I won't go into the full details because I don't want to be personally responsible for you sicking up all over yourself, but it revolves around a menstrual cup and "rotted uterine filth".
+"TIFU [Today I Fucked Up] by letting my boyfriend finger me" is a deeply scarring Reddit story that was flying around Twitter a few months ago, putting everyone off their lunch and vaginas in the process.
+I won't go into the full details because I don't want to be personally responsible for you sicking up all over yourself, but it revolves around a menstrual cup and "rotted uterine filth."
 This story reminded me of the worst film I ever paid to see.

 She's in there to slit her wrists in a tiled wipe-clean room, and he finds her bleeding all over her skirt when he comes in to get his dick sucked.
 By her.
 Because that's what all gay guys want: to get sucked off by a woman in the toilets.
 He asks her why she slit her wrists in the surprisingly deserted nightclub toilet.
 She replies, bleeding, but not all that profusely: "Because I am a woman."

 This is the first time while watching Anatomy of Hell that you think, Why am I watching Anatomy of Hell?'
 If your answer is, "Because I work in a DVD shop and watch literally every movie that comes through these doors," then we are very similar breeds of idiot.

 After they get her wrist sewn up at the chemist and she blows him under a street lamp as a thank you present she says she will pay him good money to come over for the next four nights and just watch her when she is "unwatchable," i.e. having her period all over the bed.
 Her reasoning here is that because he's such a massive gay—and therefore won't be busy trying to fuck her, like all other men—he'll be able to drop truth bombs impartially.